Lamb, hogget and mutton: what to know, when to buy and how to eat

 Lamb, hogget and mutton are some of the most ethical, sustainable choices available for meat eaters.
 Traditionally, sheep are grazed on land which is not suitable for other agricultural uses – such as rocky hillsides with poor soil – and it makes sense to allow them to roam free.
 Sheep fatten up nicely by simply foraging in fields.

-Lamb: a sheep up to 14 months old that hasn’t given birth, most commonly eaten from five months upwards.
-The meat is tender, with the fillet and rump being the most prized cuts.
-Traditional roast leg or shoulder will come from an animal this age.
+: a sheep up to 14 months old that hasn’t given birth, most commonly eaten from five months upwards.

 We choose pedigree and heritage breeds for their ability to thrive in an organic farming environment and produce super quality, tasting meat.
 They spend their entire lives out on the lush green pastures of our farm enjoying a 100% grass-fed diet.